polazarus/ocamlyices/README.md

 	preferably without GMP statically linked.
 	libyices.a or libyices.a must be installed on the system.

-	You can use './install-yices.sh yices.tar.gz' to install yices in /usr/local and register the DLL.
-If a warning appears about the absence of libyices.so, you may have to --enable-custom.
-You can change destination directory with './install-yices yices.tar.gz /usr/local /usr/local/lib64'
+	You can use `./install-yices.sh yices.tar.gz` to install yices in `/usr/local` and register the DLL.
+If a warning appears about the absence of `libyices.so`, you may have to use configure with `--enable-custom`.
+You can change destination directories with
+	`./install-yices yices.tar.gz /usr/local /usr/local/lib64`

 *	GMP and GMP header <gmp.h>